 - Look Down at your Computer – Place your screen as low as you can tolerate to avoid lifting your eyelids too much.
 Keeping them wide open permits surface moisture to evaporate quicker.
 The more you can look down at your screen the better.
 Another option is to lift your seat height.

 - Try the 20/20 Rule – For every 20 minutes that you are looking at your computer screen, close your eyes for 20 seconds.
 This trick can help ease eye dryness and gives the muscles around your eyes a relaxing break.

 - Post a Blink Reminder – When you stare at electronic screens too long without blinking, you are robbing your eyes of needed tear film.
 So try placing a bright sticky note near your computer that reminds you to blink more often.
 Blinking helps to minimize moisture evaporation from the surface of your eyes.
 Change the note color occasionally so you don’t subconsciously ignore it after a while.

-Remember, don’t rub your eyes.
+Remember – don’t rub your eyes.
 Rubbing will only increase the irritation.
-Also be aware that if severe dry eye is not medically managed, it can harm the corneas of your eyes.
+Be aware that if severe dry eye is not medically managed, it can harm the corneas of your eyes.

 Have your eyes checked by a medical professional regularly, especially if you are experiencing eye discomfort or vision problems.